PriyanshuPansari/Simulating-Multipartite-Entanglement-Verification-Protocol-using-NetSquid/README.md

 There is a bi-directional classical channel between verfier node and each party, while there is a quantum channel between source node and verifier and party node.

 ### Protocols
 Three types of protocols were defined-
-1)Source protocol for source node
+1)Source protocol for source node.
-2)Verifier Protocol for verifer node
+2)Verifier Protocol for verifer node.
-3)Party Protocol for party node.
+3)Party Protocol for party node  .

 ###The Protocol-
 #### Source protocol